Wedding Photographers of Greensboro, North Carolina

-Members are ready to document any civil ceremony, small, justice of the peace, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any pop-up, justice of the peace, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Greensboro Couples

 Michelle Robinson worked for a newspaper as reporter/photographer.
 While there she earned a North Carolina Press Association award for her photography.
 She has since taken her love of photojournalism and has been a full time photographer for several years.
 Using a journalistic approach, her photographs capture the spontaneity and romantic moments of love and marriage.
 She is a proud winner of two Wedding Photojournalist Associations awards.
 [Greensboro Wedding Photographer]